statgen/locuszoom/README.md

 * `locuszoom.css`
   This is the primary stylesheet.
 It is namespaced so as not to conflict with any other styles defined on the same page.

+CDN links are available for these resources (see [statgen.github.io/locuszoom/](http://statgen.github.io/locuszoom/)).

 ### 2. Define Data Sources

 **Data Sources** is an object representing a collection of arbitrarily many sources from which data for the plot can be requested.
-When adding sources to the collection they can be namespaced so that retrieving specific fields can be done with respect to specific data sources.
+When adding sources to the collection they must be namespaced so that retrieving specific fields can be done with respect to specific data sources.

 Here's an example of defining a data sources object: